 The school day continued, and students had the chance to talk to counselors about the shooting, said Vivian Ekchian, interim superintendent of the Los Angeles Unified School District.

 “The school has been declared safe, and we are communicating with parents of students at Castro Middle School, as well as neighboring campuses,” she added.

 There will be classes on Friday, she said at the second news conference.

 Sal Castro Middle School is in the city’s Westlake district, a couple of miles northwest of downtown.

-This is at least the third US school shooting in recent weeks.
+This was at least the third school shooting in recent weeks in the United States.

-On January 23, a student is accused of shooting 16 people – killing two – at western Kentucky’s Marshall County High School in Benton.
+A student is accused of shooting 16 people – killing two – on January 23, at western Kentucky’s Marshall County High School in Benton.

-The day before, a 15-year-old student was injured in a shooting in the Texas city of Italy.
+A day earlier, a 15-year-old student was injured in a shooting in the Texas city of Italy.
 A suspect, a 16-year-old male, was “apprehended within minutes,” city officials said.